shhavel/service-oriented-architecture-by-practice/chapter1/README.md

     $ ruby service.rb

 And test that is work (or start use it) with `curl` command line tool.
-Create new notes with content parameter
+Create new notes with content parameter.

     $ curl -X POST "localhost:4567/api/v1/notes.txt?content=First%20Note"
     #1 First Note

     $ curl -X POST "localhost:4567/api/v1/notes.txt?content=Second%20Note"
     #2 Second Note

+We used %20 for URL encoded space char (blank).

 Retrieve all notes